 - If you are overweight or obese, properly dry your skin folds.

-- Wear sandals or other open toe footwear when it is warm.
+- Wear sandals or other open-toe footwear when it’s warm.

 - Change your socks and underwear regularly.

 In healthy adults, candidiasis is often minor and is easily treated.
 The infection can be more problematic in older adults and young children, as well as other groups that have weaker immune systems.
 This can cause a spread of the infection to other parts of the body, especially in cases of oral thrush.
 The areas it can spread to include the: